winsw/winsw/README.md

 * `start` to start the service.
 The service must have already been installed.
 * `stop` to stop the service.
 * `restart` to restart the service.
 If the service is not currently running, this command acts like `start`.
 * `status` to check the current status of the service.
-This command prints one line to the console. `NonExistent` to indicate the service is not currently installed, `Started` to indicate the service is currently running, and `Stopped` to indicate that the service is installed but not currently running.
+ * This command prints one line to the console.
+ * `NonExistent` indicates the service is not currently installed
+ * `Started` to indicate the service is currently running
+ * `Stopped` to indicate that the service is installed but not currently running.

 ### Supported .NET versions